 The radio-quiet Moon’s farside will also let scientists observe faint radio emissions from Jupiter-sized exoplanets, or magnetospheres around planets in our solar system, Sun storms, and more.
 With our sustainable return to the Moon, its farside will become a valuable place for high resolution and unique radio observations of the Universe.

-This post was made possible thanks to Arun Raghavan supporting me on Patreon.
+This post was made possible thanks to Arun Raghavan supporting me.